AshishJii/Breakout/README.md

 # Breakout
-First time using github for a project.
+First time using github for a project.<br>
 This is a simple BLOCK BREAKER game which you must have already played thousands of time in your keypad mobiles.
-Those were the days...
+Those were the days...<br>
-Just a fun project to enhance my skills.
+Just a fun project to enhance my skills.<br>
 Made with HTML, CSS and vanilla JS.
-Uses Firebase DB to record and fetch High Scores.
+Uses Firebase DB to record and fetch High Scores.<br>
 The project is live at : https://github.com/AshishJii/Breakout